Onatcer/vue-picture-sharesheet/README.md

 # Vue Picture Sharesheet Compoenent
 ![image](https://thumbs.gfycat.com/KindSourHammerkop-size_restricted.gif)

+vue-picture-sharesheet provides an easy and beautiful sharesheet when hovering over images.
+Currently supported main features are:
+* sharing to Twitter/Facebook
+* copying the current URL to the Clipboard
+* Downloading the Image

 ## [Demo](https://onatcer.github.io/vue-picture-sharesheet/) 😻
 with cute cats 😻
 (The Download in the Demo will just download random cat images as the image changes with every request)